EdDataScienceEES/tutorial-Abigail-Louise/index.md

 <mark> Tip: By putting the whole code for a plot in brackets () the plot will appear in your bottom right window without you having to call them! </mark>

-To view all three plots at once we can add them to a single panel:
+To view all three plots at once we can add them to a single panel using the `grid.arrange` function from the `gridExtra` package:

 ```r
 # Arranging plots in a single panel